maybebyte/anthesis/freebsd-entertainment-center.md

 Install your ports management tool of choice.
 For the purpose of simplicity, I'll choose `ports-mgmt/portmaster` here.
+`ports-mgmt/poudriere` is also good and what I use these days, but teaching how to use it here is out of scope. `portmaster` gets the job done.

     # make -C /usr/ports/ports-mgmt/portmaster install clean